 Jace’s Place is more about the music of the 70s and less about swimming and sports.
 It is the second installment in the Tim Castle saga of growing up queer in the mid 1970s.
-Tim at Swim ended with 16-year-old Tim Castle reconciled with his first boyfriend, Scott Watt.
-Scott has found his feelings for his first girlfriend, Lydia, were stronger than his feelings for Tim.
+Blog 1, Tim at Swim, ends with 16-year-old Tim Castle reconciling with his first boyfriend, Scott Watt.
+Scott finds his feelings for his first girlfriend, Lydia, are stronger than his feelings for Tim.
 Scott and Tim had been inseparable after Tim saved Scott’s life, including various sexual experiences with girls and each other.
-They were members of the high-powered Hurricane Swim Team at the University of Miami.
-When Scott hid the beginning of his sexual relationship with Lydia, Tim became disillusioned with his own focus on being a jock.
-Enter neighbor Robby, the local pot dealer.
-Tim becomes a stoner, finding a different crowd of peers that accepts him as he actually is.
-Robby’s adventurous spirit is kindred to Tim’s.
-Tim at Swim ends with Tim expecting he can keep Scott as his best friend and stay on the swim team where his friends are younger than he is.
+They are members of the high-powered Hurricane Swim Team at the University of Miami.
+When Scott hides from Tim the beginning of his sexual relationship with Lydia, Tim questions his focus on being a jock.
+Enter neighbor Robby, the neighborhood pot dealer.
+Tim finds a different crowd of peers that accept him as he actually is.
+He had already smoked pot with his older cousin, Joey, in Blog 1.
+Robby’s adventurous spirit is kindred to Tim’s need for attention and to take risks.
+Blog 1, Tim at Swim, ends with Tim expecting he can keep Scott as his best friend and stay on the swim team where his friends are younger than he is.
 Robby has other plans.
-Blog three completes Tim’s junior year in high school.
-They are driven by a plot that sucks in all his friends, especially the ones from after he left the swim team There are quite a few characters who are public celebrities/people, living and deceased.
-All the events are entirely fictional.
+Many risk-taking adventures culminate with a formation of a band to perform rock n roll with his new friends.